tianshijing/Awesome-Optimizers/README.md

 ![Build Status](https://img.shields.io/badge/build-passing-brightgreen)
 ![License](https://img.shields.io/badge/license-MIT-blue)

-Welcome to our repository, a meticulously curated collection of optimization algorithms implemented in PyTorch, designed to cater to the diverse needs of the machine learning research community.
+Welcome to my repository, a meticulously curated collection of optimization algorithms implemented in PyTorch, designed to cater to the diverse needs of the machine learning research community.

 ## Introduction to the Repository